Top 50 Best Baseball Movies of All Time [2025]

 Average

-Written, produced, and directed by Aviva Kempner, this rather underrated baseball documentary aims to tell the amazing story of Hank Greenberg, who was the first major Jewish baseball star in the Major Leagues.
+Written, produced, and directed by Aviva Kempner, this underappreciated baseball documentary brings to life the remarkable story of Hank Greenberg, the first prominent Jewish star in Major League Baseball.

 6